eduardo-mdc/Maze-Conqueror/docs/README.md

 The Game class, responsible for all the interaction between classes, is defined by a **_Singleton Pattern_**, ensuring that the class only has one instance and provide a global point to access it.

+Despite being considered an **_anti-pattern_**, we identified a certain relevance in implementing it in a initial state of the application.
+With time and taking into account the **_multi-threading_** that we plan to do, made us gradually change its structure to a single instance of the Game class propagated throughout the program through methods and parameters.

 **Implementation**

 To develop the project we decided that we were going to create a state machine for our main loop and use it to change the